AndrewJBateman/ionic-api-techdata/README.md

 ## Features

 * Progressive Web App (PWA) with web manifest and service worker - added using the @angular/pwa package.
 * Copy function copies to Clipboard.

-* Updated to Angular 8, Ionic 5 and Capacitor 1.
+* Updated to Angular 9, Ionic 5.
 * Deployed on netlify.
 Not necessary to create build file before pushing to Github repo.
 This is done by Netlify Deployment.

 ## Status & To-do list

+* Status: NOT working - error `Refused to load the image 'http://localhost:8100/favicon.ico' because it violates the following Content Security Policy directive: "default-src 'none'".
+Note that 'img-src' was not explicitly set, so 'default-src' is used as a fallback.`
-* Status: working app that shows API data.
+* When working app shows API data.

-* To-do: modify for electrical API data.
+* To-do: fix error.
+Modify for electrical API data.
 Develop country json file to include electrical data.
 Add functionality.
 Ultimately publish as an app.

 ## Inspiration

 * [jscrambler blog by Ahmed Bouchefra: Create an Ionic 4 PWA with Capacitor](https://blog.jscrambler.com/create-an-ionic-4-pwa-with-capacitor/).
 * [jscrambler blog](https://jscrambler.com/)

 ## Contact